garethredfern/statarkers-membership/README.md

 Statarkers Membership
 =====================
 This is a set of base files to get you going with Statamic membership.
-The can be used easily with the [Statarkers Theme](https://github.com/statamicthemes/statarkers-theme) but it is not required.
+They can be used easily with the [Statarkers Theme](https://github.com/statamicthemes/statarkers-theme) but it is not required.

 ## Installing
 1. Replace the member folder in `_config/bundles` with the member folder provided.